ollionorg/cloud-bigtable-ecosystem/cassandra-bigtable-migration-tools/cassandra-bigtable-proxy/README.md

 ## When to use Cassandra to Bigtable Proxy?

 `cassandra-to-bigtable-proxy` enables applications that are currently using Apache Cassandra or DataStax Enterprise (DSE) and would like to switch to use Cloud Bigtable.
-This Proxy Adaper can be used as Plug-N-Play for the Client Application without the need of any code changes in the Client Application.
+This Proxy Adaptor can be used as Plug-N-Play for the Client Application without the need of any code changes in the Client Application.

 ## Pre-requisites